ERAU-RAER/AEROLOGIC/README.md

 AErial Routing and Operational LOGistics Integration Code

-For a deeper understanding of the underlying concepts and terminology used in this project, please refer to the [ROS 2 documentation](https://docs.ros.org/en/rolling/Concepts.html) and the [SMACC documentation](https://smacc.dev/intro-to-substate-objects/).
+For a deeper understanding of the underlying concepts and terminology used in this project, please refer to the [ROS 2 documentation](https://docs.ros.org/en/rolling/Concepts.html), [SMACC documentation](https://smacc.dev/intro-to-substate-objects/), and the [PX4 ROS 2 user guide](https://docs.px4.io/main/en/ros/ros2_comm.html).
 Check out the [example state machine branch](https://github.com/ERAU-SUAS/aerologic/tree/sm_example) for a basic state machine implementation.

 ## Prerequisites